The use of body worn video cameras on mental health wards

-The most recent NHS staff survey revealed that this is not an isolated trend, with more than 28% of all NHS employees having experienced violence from patients, their relatives or the public in the last 12 months – the highest figure to date.*
+The most recent NHS staff survey revealed that the assaults are not an isolated trend.
+More than 28% of all NHS employees have experienced violence from patients, their relatives or the public in the last 12 months – the highest figure to date.*

-In 2017, under the aegis of their Innovation Research department and with support from Calla (the body camera supplier), researchers and clinicians from the Northamptonshire Healthcare NHS Foundation Trust (NHFT) conducted a project to examine the feasibility of using body worn cameras in an inpatient mental health setting.
+In 2017, under the aegis of their Innovation Research department and with support from Calla, researchers and clinicians from the Northamptonshire Healthcare NHS Foundation Trust (NHFT) conducted a project to examine the feasibility of using body-worn cameras in an inpatient mental health setting.

-12 cameras were trialled by 60 staff for three months across five wards and feedback was collected from staff and patients via focus groups and questionnaires, with overwhelmingly positive feedback.
+The Trust trialled twelve cameras by 60 staff for three months across five wards, and the feedback collected from staff and patients via focus groups and questionnaires received overwhelmingly positive feedback.

-83% of patients felt the cameras were of benefit, describing the main positives as things like safety for everyone, respect for staff and accurate recording.
-Staff feedback included “I think it prevents lot of aggression and puts patients’ minds at ease knowing there is a record of what happened”
+83% of patients felt the cameras were of benefit, describing the main positives as safety for everyone, respect for staff and accurate recording.
+Staff feedback included, “I think it prevents a lot of aggression and puts patients’ minds at ease knowing there is a record of what happened.”

-West London Trust (WLT) have advanced research by conducting their own study to look at some of the implications of the technology, which is available today via open access.
+West London Trust (WLT) have advanced research by conducting a study to look at some of the implications of the technology, which is available today via open access.